Murray Hill, Manhattan: Structures

-On January 29, 2008, the Whitney Museum of American Art branch gallery at what had been the Philip Morris headquarters opposite Grand Central Terminal closed after a 25-year run.
-For around fifty years the neighborhood had been home to National Review, the conservative journal of opinion founded by William F. Buckley, Jr., most of that time at 150 East 35th Street and 215 Lexington Avenue at 33rd Street.
+The Whitney Museum of American Art opened a branch gallery at the Philip Morris headquarters opposite Grand Central Terminal in April 1983; it closed in January 2008, after 25 years.
+For some 60 years until 2017, the neighborhood had been home to National Review, the conservative journal of opinion founded by William F. Buckley, Jr., most of that time at 150 East 35th Street and 215 Lexington Avenue at 33rd Street.
 150 East 35th Street was purchased by Yeshiva University.

 Historic district

 In 2002, the New York City Landmarks Preservation Commission created the Murray Hill Historic District.
 The original district consists of 71 rowhouses, three apartments, a church, and an office within two non-contiguous areas.
 The district was extended in 2004 to encompass 12 additional buildings in two areas, one of which directly abuts both of the original historic district areas.
 The expanded city historic district includes properties on both sides of 35th through 38th Streets between Park and Lexington Avenues.

 The National Park Service also added the Murray Hill Historic District to the National Register of Historic Places in 2003, with 88 contributing and 12 non-contributing properties.
 The NRHP district was extended in 2013 with another 150 contributing and 21 non-contributing buildings.
 The NRHP district's expansion includes several structures built in the 1940s and 1950s, as well as rowhouse with facade modifications.
 The expanded NRHP district includes about 16 blocks bounded by Madison Avenue, 34th Street, Third Avenue, and 40th Street.